awslabs/aws-crt-java/README.md

 The `aws-crt` JAR in Maven Central is a large "uber" jar that contains compiled C libraries for many different platforms (Windows, Linux, etc).
 If size is an issue, you can pick a smaller platform-specific JAR by setting the `<classifier>`.

-The FIPS compliant "uber" jars are available as a classifier, which contains the same supported platforms as the regular "uber" jar.
-For linux, `libcryptoIsFIPS` is available to check the libcrypto built with is FIPS compliant or not.
+The FIPS compliant "uber" jars are available as a classifier "fips-compat", which contains the same supported platforms as the regular "uber" jar. `isFIPS` is available to check the libcrypto built with is FIPS compliant or not.
 Note: for linux, only 64bit platform with glibc are FIPS compliant.

 ``` xml
         <!-- Platform-specific Linux x86_64 JAR -->